Tag: evil

 ※Prayer※

-God, you have made us lower than you and yet love us so much.
+God, you have made us lower than you and yet us so much.
 Help us to know what evil is that we will instead know what it means to seek you.
 Amen.

 • Sighting Evil